ahmetozantekin/react-360-img/README.md

 # React 360 Image

-Jus from the, equirectangular images convert to 360° images using with A-Frame.
+Just from the, equirectangular images convert to 360° images using with A-Frame.

 ## Installation